 TABLE OF CONTENTS

-Whitney Smith (born February 26, 1940) conceived of the term vexillology in 1957, synthesizing the Latin word vexillum (flag) and the Greek suffix -logia (study).
+Whitney Smith (1940-2016) conceived of the term vexillology in 1957, synthesizing the Latin word vexillum (flag) and the Greek suffix -logia (study).
 Vexillology, originally a sub-discipline of heraldry, is the "scientific study of the history, symbolism, and usage of flags or, by extension, any interest in flags in general."

 In 1961, Smith co-founded The Flag Bulletin, the first journal in the world devoted to study of flags.
 The following year in 1962, Smith founded the Flag Research Center in Winchester, Massachusetts.
 Smith received his Bachelor's degree from Harvard University (1961) and his Ph.D. from Boston University in 1968, completing his dissertation, "Prolegomena to the Study of Political Symbolism," the same year.
 After graduating from Harvard, Smith served as professor of political science at Boston University.

-Smith has written 27 books on the subject of flags, notably Flags through the Ages and Across the World and The Flag Book of the United States.
+Smith wrote 27 books on the subject of flags, notably Flags through the Ages and Across the World and The Flag Book of the United States.
 Smith was the designer of the national flag of Guyana, adopted in 1966, and also known as the Golden Arrowhead.

 The Dr. Whitney Smith Flag Research Center Collection reflects Dr. Whitney Smith's professional and personal activities throughout his lifelong interest and career in vexillology.
 The collection documents Dr. Smith's early vexillological research through the founding of the Flag Research Center and the North American Vexillological Association (1962 and 1967 respectively), and his later work as one of the world's foremost flag experts.